Maximal failures of sequence locality in a.e.c: Abstract

 \section{Abstract}

 We are interested in examples of a.e.c. with amalgamation having some (extreme) behaviour concerning types.
-Note we deal with ${\frak k}$ being sequence-local, i.e. local for increasing chains of length a regular cardinal.
-For any cardinal $\theta \ge \aleph_0$ we construct an a.e.c. with amalgamation ${\frak k}$ with L.S.T.$({\frak k}) = \theta,|\tau_{\frak K}| = \theta$ such that $\{\kappa:\kappa$ is a regular cardinal and ${\frak K}$ is not $(2^\kappa,\kappa)$-sequence-local$\}$ is maximal.
-In fact we have a direct characterization of this class of cardinals: the regular $\kappa$ such that there is no uniform $\kappa^+$-complete ultrafilter.
+Note we deal with ${\frak k}$ being sequence-local, i.e. local for increasing chains of length a regular cardinal (for types, equality of all restrictions imply equality).
+For any cardinal $\theta \ge \aleph_0$ we construct an a.e.c. with amalgamation ${\frak k}$ with $\LST({\gk}) = \theta,|\tau_{\frak K}| = \theta$ such that $\{\kappa:\kappa$ is a regular cardinal and ${\frak K}$ is not $(2^\kappa,\kappa)$-sequence-local$\}$ is maximal.
+In fact we have a direct characterization of this class of cardinals: the regular $\kappa$ such that there is no uniform $\kappa^+$-complete ultrafilter (on any $\lambda > \kappa$).
 We also prove a similar result to ``$(2^\kappa,\kappa)$-compact for types".